The 10 most beautiful Yule logs in Parisian luxury hotels in 2025

 Four Seasons George V: the Snowy Log

-This Christmas, at the Four Seasons George V, Michael Bartocetti has created a festive log wrapped in a velvety ivory glaze, evoking the purity of a snowy branch adorned with Christmas roses – a tribute to the chef’s childhood memories.
-Beneath this wintry cloak, the interior reveals a refined texture: Madagascar vanilla mousse, heart of vanilla crème brûlée, delicate hazelnut caramel, enhanced with Tahitian and Madagascar vanilla caviar.
+This Christmas, at the Four Seasons George V, Michael Bartocetti has created a festive log wrapped in velvety ivory icing, evoking the purity of a snowy branch adorned with Christmas roses – a tribute to the chef’s childhood memories.
+Beneath this winter coat, the interior reveals a refined texture: Madagascar vanilla mousse, heart of vanilla crème brûlée, delicate hazelnut caramel, enhanced with Tahitian and Madagascar vanilla caviar.
 The whole is supported by a dark chocolate and gianduja crunch, and a Burgundy cazette flower cookie, for a warm, subtly roasted contrast.
 This creation evokes the hushed elegance and festive spirit of the palace.
-A unique log, combining softness, refinement and the magic of an immaculate Parisian winter.
+A unique log that blends softness, refinement and the magic of an immaculate Parisian winter.

 The Royal Monceau fir log: a return to childhood